Martin Mill

 Martin Mill is a village in east Kent, England.
 It takes its name from the nearby village of Martin.
 Martin Mill railway station is on the Dover to Deal railway line.
 The population of the village was, similarly to Martin, included in the civil parish of Langdon.

-The windmill which gives Martin Mill its name was operating commercially until about 1923 when Sydney Hogben, the owner and former operator, removed the sails.
+The windmill which gives Martin Mill its name operated commercially until about 1923, when Sydney Hogben, the owner and former operator, removed the sails.
 This caused outrage in the community.
 The remaining structure was demolished in the 1960s.

 History

 The original Martin Mill railway was constructed and operated by Pearson & Son in 1897 for the construction of the Admiralty harbour.
 The line was laid to standard gauge from Martin Mill station and needed very little earth works until it reached the cliffs where terraces with a gradient of about 1 in 25 were cut into the cliff face to form a switch back path down to the harbour.
 The line was in use until completion of the harbour and eventually dismantled in 1937 after the intention of using it as a passenger line failed.